Alluxio/alluxio/docs/en/Running-Alluxio-On-Kubernetes.md

 $ chmod a+w /tmp/domain/d
 ```

+This step can be skipped in case short-circuit accesss is not desired or cannot be set up.
+To disable
+this feature, set the property `alluxio.user.short.circuit.enabled=false` according to the instructions
+in the configuration section below.

 ## Provision a Persistent Volume

 Alluxio master can be configured to use a persistent volume for storing the journal.
 The volume,